-The Federal Subsistence Board deferred the proposal in April 2024 because adopting the proposed regulation as submitted might conflict with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), an international treaty.
+The Federal Subsistence Board initially deferred the proposal in April 2024 because adopting the proposed regulation as submitted might conflict with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), an international treaty.
+The Board deferred the proposal again in February 2025 and requested that all 10 Regional Advisory Councils provide recommendations to the Board after considering the new information and revised OSM Conclusion in this Addendum.

-In response, the OSM modification allows the sale of a hide of a brown bear taken under Federal subsistence regulations and satisfies the request of the proponent who currently is not allowed under Federal or State regulations to sell the hide of a brown bear harvested in his area.
+In response to the Board's initial deferral in April 2024, the revised OSM modification allows for the sale of a hide of a brown bear taken under Federal subsistence regulations and satisfies the request of the proponent who currently is not allowed under Federal or State regulations to sell the hide of a brown bear harvested in his area, Unit 11.

 The focus of the OSM modification is to limit sales to purchases "within the United States."
 CITES limits only international purchases of brown bear hides.
-This modification, allowing only domestic purchases, is in line with CITES.
+This modification, allowing only domestic purchases, is in compliance with CITES.
 This was not in the request of the proponent and is necessary to comply with CITES (Appendix 2).